A Probabilistic Approach to Generalized Zeckendorf Decompositions: Introduction

+Many of the proofs of Theorem \ref{th:gen_lek} are plagued by the need to prove results about roots of the characteristic polynomials associated to the recurrence in order to show $C_{{\rm Lek}} > 0$; recently, though, a combinatorial approach was developed in \cite{CFHMNPX} which bypasses these technicalities.

-\begin{thm}[Generalized Lekkerkerker's Theorem] There exist constants $C_{{\rm Lek}} > 0$ and $d$ such that \be E^{Q_n} k(N) =C_{{\rm Lek}}n + d + o(1),\mbox{ as }n\to\infty.\ee \end{thm} Once the average number of summands has been determined, it is natural to investigate other and finer properties of the decompositions.
+Once the average number of summands has been determined, it is natural to investigate other and finer properties of the decompositions.
 Three natural questions concern the fluctuations in the number of summands $k(N)$ about the mean, the distribution of gaps $i_{j+1}(N) - i_j(N),~j=1,\dots,k(N)-1$ between adjacent summands, and the length of the longest gap in a decomposition.
 For positive linear recurrences as in Theorem \ref{th:legal}, the distribution of the number of summands converges to a Gaussian with computable mean and variance, both of order $n$.
-There is an extensive literature on these result.
+There is an extensive literature on these results.
 See \cite{DG,FGNPT,GTNP,LT,Ste1} for an analysis using techniques from ergodic theory and number theory, and \cite{KKMW,MW1,MW2} for proofs via a combinatorial perspective.
+These results hold true for other numeration systems and are exactly the kind of results referred to by Stolarsky in the quote given in Section \ref{sec:intro_intro}.
 As before, all these are statements on the asymptotic behavior of certain statistics of generalized Zeckendorf decompositions of integers in $[G_n,G_{n+1})$ under the uniform measure, as $n\to\infty$. \\